-First let me give you the lowdown on the hardware.
-You see, most phone manufactures outsource their camera technology – meaning that it could actually be a Sony or Samsung camera that’s inside your iPhone for example.
-And, because of the part-sharing Frankenstein kind-of-way that they build phones these days, it doesn’t actually matter what kind of device you have as long as it’s a 2017+ flagship phone (Samsung Galaxy S9, iPhone X) OR a flagship-killer phone (OnePlus 6T, Google Pixel 3).
-The bottom line is that, in spite of your biases, you’ll be able to take equally great pictures on all top-tier devices.
-That’s a good thing!
+First, let me give you the lowdown on the hardware.
+You see, most phone manufacturers outsource their camera technology - meaning that it could actually be a Sony or Samsung camera that's inside your iPhone for example.
+And, because of the part-sharing Frankenstein kind-of-way that they build phones these days, it doesn't actually matter what kind of device you have as long as it's a 2017+ flagship phone (Samsung Galaxy S20, iPhone XI) OR a flagship-killer phone (OnePlus 8 PRO, Google Pixel 4).
+The bottom line is that, in spite of your biases, you'll be able to take equally great pictures on all top-tier devices.
+That's a good thing!

-Note: A camera phone will never be as good as a full blown dedicated camera such as a DSLR or mirrorless type of camera.
+Note: A camera phone will never be as good as a full-blown dedicated camera such as a DSLR or mirrorless type of camera.
 The problem is, professional-like cameras require massive amounts of skill and know-how in order to properly operate them.
-They are designed to be able to take a wide range of photos such as a wild cheetah running full sprint or a large open night sky but the setting and hardware changes that are required to accommodate even just these two types of pictures is significant enough that most people will mess it up.
-Therefore, if you are just taking selfies, portraits, or product photos for social media – do yourself a favor and stick to the simplicity of a high quality camera phone.
+They are designed to be able to take a wide range of photos such as a wild cheetah running a full sprint or a large open night sky but the setting and hardware changes that are required to accommodate even just these two types of pictures are significant enough that most people will mess it up.
+Therefore, if you are just taking selfies, portraits, or product photos for social media - do yourself a favor and stick to the simplicity of a high-quality camera phone.